 Many employees have the perception that some construction apps are tracking devices.
 While not implemented as a “big brother” mechanism, construction apps do serve to make employees more accountable.
 Time tracking apps provide a GPS-stamp of the clock in location.
 As a result, employees become accountable for being on the jobsite and accurately reporting their hours worked (versus rounding up on paper timecards).
 In other construction apps, team members can assign punch list tasks to individuals.
 Because everyone in the app can view this assignment, the individual is now accountable to complete the task in a timely manner.

 With construction apps, field workers easily capture jobsite information directly from their mobile device.
 They take pictures of any issues.
 The picture is stamped with the GPS location as well as the date and time.
 They can use the devices talk-to-text feature to capture important notes regarding the photo.
 The photo, time stamp, GPS stamp, and comments combine to create solid documentation to accompany any correspondence, request for information, or change orders.

 Construction apps utilize cloud-based storage to create a centralized repository for project information.
 From any device and any location, all team members can easily find the most current documents.
 Most importantly, the team in the field has access to the most current plans and approved RFIs and Change Orders.
 Improved access to project documentation makes great strides in reducing rework.

 Improving back office workflows

 As the field teams capture their time, document issues, and complete their daily reports, construction apps record the information in the cloud in real time.
 The back office team can immediately process paperwork, such as RFIs or Change Orders, for approvals or any required invoicing.
+They can also reduce double entry in time cards, which ensures that your crew gets paid for the time they work.
 The Accounting team imports the information to the accounting systems to minimize redundant data entry.
 No more waiting and less errors.

 Improving project visibility